prakashn27/demo-service-worker/README.md

-## Demo Service Worker
+## Offline Material Design
 ```$xslt
-This project demonstrates the custome built version of service worker using material design
+This project demonstrates the custome built version of service worker using material design.
+It works offline by caching resource.
 ```
 [Demo](https://fir-service-worker.firebaseapp.com/)